Star-planet magnetic interactions in photoevaporating exoplanets: enhanced power due to atmospheric escape: Effect of atmospheric escape on Alfvén wings and SPMI power

 \subsection{MHD simulations of Alfvén wings under different planetary mass-loss rates}

 To analyse numerically how atmospheric escape modifies the Alfvén wing, we perform a suite of MHD simulations following the model described in section \ref{sec:2.1}.
 To isolate the effect of atmospheric escape, we fix the planetary magnetic field strength to $B_p=10\,$G and set its relative orientation with respect to the stellar-wind magnetic field to $\Theta_M=90^\circ$ throughout the simulations.
 The stellar wind properties are adopted from \citet{presa24}, and are also kept constant in all the simulations.
-This ensures that the wind remains sub-Alfvénic at the planet’s orbital distance.
+The main stellar wind properties at the orbital location of the planet are listed in Table~\ref{tab:wind_parameters}.
+We use a polytropic 1D model to fix the stellar wind velocity and temperature at the boundary of the 3D simulation, similar to \citet{carolan21sw,Carolan21}.
+Here, we considered a polytropic index of $\gamma=1.0001$, resulting in a stellar wind temperature profile that is essentially isothermal.
+The stellar wind mass-loss rate and magnetic field were chosen to represent an active solar-like star, while ensuring that the wind remains sub-Alfvénic at the planet’s orbital distance.
 We then vary the incident XUV flux $F_{\rm XUV}$ from $250$ to $30000\,$erg$\,$cm$^{-2}\,$s$^{-1}$, effectively changing the structure and mass-loss rate of the planetary outflow.
 The flux values used in the simulations are listed in Table \ref{tab:summary}.

 The top panel in Figure \ref{fig:XUV_plane} shows the dayside mass flux of planetary neutral material for three different stellar irradiation conditions, with streamlines indicating the flow velocity.
 For the case shown in the left column ($F_{\rm XUV}=500\,$erg$\,$cm$^{-2}\,$s$^{-1}$), the planetary material is confined by the stellar wind pressure in the vicinity of the planet.
 Here, the planetary wind mainly consists of a single polar stream directed away from the star along the open planetary field lines that emerge from the northern magnetic pole (see Figure \ref{fig:FAC} and \citealt{presa24}).
 As the incident XUV flux increases, a dayside outflow structure develops progressively.
 For an intermediate irradiation ($F_{\rm XUV}=2\times10^3\,$erg$\,$cm$^{-2}\,$s$^{-1}$, middle column) a weak breeze steams from the dayide of the planet, which stagnates at some distance from the planet.
 At higher XUV fluxes, the dayside breeze transitions into a wind.
 The planetary wind travels downstream towards the simulation boundary, mainly channeled along the stellar–planetary flux tube.
 This structure can be seen in the top-right panel of Figure \ref{fig:XUV_plane}, corresponding to $F_{\rm XUV}=3\times10^4\,$erg$\,$cm$^{-2}\,$s$^{-1}$.